About TeamsCode

 Problem Writer

-Jason is a junior at Friendswood High School, Texas.
+Jason is a senior at Friendswood High School, Texas.
 He started competitive programming in 5th grade and is currently trying to make USACO Finalists during the 2024-25 USACO season.
 In his spare time, he enjoys listening to musicals and runs cross country for the school.

 Problem Writer